'Sae Wylfing' Information.

 Timber.
 Seasoned Columbian Pine except top two strakes of radially sawn green oak.

 The hull was built right way up, shell first and frames fitted later.
 This method requires the general shapes to be known in the mind of the builder from his accumulated experience.
 In this case, the shapes were obtained by making a quarter-scale half-model on moulds derived from drawings.
 Half-sized templates were then scaled off from the planks of this model and templates were used to check the developing shape.
 Pic: Jim Smith

 The boat belongs to the Gifford family and it has been based in the Southampton area.
 It is very relevant to Woodbridge as it was constructed to discover whether Anglo-Saxon ships could sail, with particular reference to the Sutton Hoo ship which was buried just across the River Deben from the town.

 Rejuvenation of the waterfront in Woodbridge now includes a building to hold the Woodbridge Museum and a construction shed long enough to make the full-size replica of the Sutton Hoo ship.
 To help in raising awareness of the riverside restoration project the Gifford family have loaned Sae Wylfing to the Woodbridge Riverside Trust a voluntary community group involved with all aspects of community use on the newly developed site.

-A small team of volunteers has been formed to look after the craft.
+A small team of volunteers looks after the craft.
 It is mainly shore-based.
 It is towed on its own trailers to various locations for the general public to see it.
 There is a wide range of possibilities for its use, mainly based on the educational potential of the craft.
 When people see it they are immediately prompted to ask questions about Anglo-Saxon culture.
 Who were they?
 Where did they come from?
 How did they live?
 How did they dress?
 What did they eat?
 There are many more questions.
 The boat also visits markets, local events and schools, taken there by the volunteer team.

 The Volunteer Team